Christiaan Both (ecologist): Career

-Since 2001 Christiaan Both mostly worked on the effects of climate change on trophic interactions, with an emphasis on changes phenology.
+Since 2001 Christiaan mostly worked on the effects of climate change on trophic interactions, with an emphasis on changes phenology.
 Together with Marcel Visser he showed that climate change resulted in an insufficient response in timing of migration and egg-laying in the long-distance migratory pied flycatcher, and that local populations declined as a result of increased asynchrony between breeding time and the date of the local food peak.
 He is mostly interested in how different organisms can respond with different mechanisms and speeds to the high rates of current climate change, and the consequences this has for trophic interactions.